RAZIBK/blog_web_app_frontend/README.md

 ## Introduction

-It’s a complete blog application where people share their technical knowledge and it is a stage for people to discuss about modern technologies. using Node js, Express js, and MongoDb.
+It’s a complete blog application where people share their technical knowledge and it is a stage for people to discuss about modern technologies.
+Using React.js

-NOTE: Please read the RUN section before opening an issue.
+TailwindCss Redux toolkit

 The application is deployed to Vercel and can be accessed through the following link: